sensei-hacker/inavwiki/Navigation-modes.md

 - There is a companion [[wiki page further describing way point missions, tools and telemetry options|iNavFlight Missions]].

-Note: All iNAV parameters for distance, velocity, and acceleration are input in cm, cm/s and cm/s^2.
+Note: All INAV parameters for distance, velocity, and acceleration are input in cm, cm/s and cm/s^2.

 Let's have a look at each mode of operation in detail.